The DSWAA was founded in Victoria at Ballarat in 2002. Victoria has members in many parts of the state.

-If you would like to be involved with the DSWAA, you can join as a member and receive our journal, The Flag Stone, be part of the Victorian state group or sign on as a subscriber so you receive notices of upcoming events.
+If you would like to be involved with the DSWAA, you can join as a member and receive our journal, The Flag Stone, or sign on as a subscriber so you receive notices of upcoming events.
 We will let you know about:

 - walling workshops – we run them for beginners and for those who are more advanced